Welcome to our complete guide to the Whippet!

 Whippets were originally used to catch small game, such as rabbits and rats.

-However, people quickly found a fun alternative to this line of work, and began making use of the whippets for gambling.
+However, people quickly found a fun alternative to this line of work.

 They created rag races, where the dogs ran on straight tracks across fields, chasing a rag or piece of cloth.